Linear regression

 is valid for a linear regression. -

 "Although this study strongly recommends the appropriate use of normality tests in linear modelling—which is to evaluate the residuals and not the raw data for normality—our simulations also show that if a normality test is applied to raw data, the subsequent choice of a parametric or non-parametric test has little difference in power."
-(Midway and White, 2025)
+[2]

 -